VEROS PANORAMA TRAIL

 Blatten bei Naters

-Paid parking is available in the Chienzlichrommu and in the underground car park in Blatten bei Naters.
+Paid parking is available at Chienzlichrommu and the parking garage in Blatten bei Naters.

 www.belalp.ch